d3folt-cmd/yalantis_test/SETUP.md

-Firstly, in file create.py run function create() that runs several functions: create.db(), clear.db(), adddata(), displaydata().

-In file add_data.py you can fill your database with data you want.

-To launch the project you must run app.py.

-There are several tests in test.py.
+In file create.py run method create() that contains several methods: create.db() - method from create_database.py that creates tables empty 'driver' and 'vehicle'. clear.db() - method from create_database.py clears all data from tables so it is easier to create tables with new data again. adddata() - method from add_data.py that fills tables with data you write here. displaydata() - display tables in console.

+Run app.py to run the project.

+After running app.py you can run test.py where are two simple test methods - first add driver and second print his id.